cor3ntino/AI-GeoGuessr/README.md

 # GeoGuessr

 The aim of GeoGuessr is to determine the location of a picture, based only of its visual content.
+You can try and play with it online [here](https://ai-geoguessr.streamlit.app/).

 ## Local Installation